-Let me start by telling you that my light table isn’t fancy or high tech.
+Let me start by telling you that my light table isn’t fancy or high-tech.
 I use a shallow, clear plastic tub with a white lid.
 Why?
 It was a container I already had.
-I use a LED battery operated camping light that uses AA batteries.
+I use a LED battery-operated camping light that uses AA batteries.
 I simply flip the container onto its cover to use it upside down and place the camping light inside it.
 This means that I have a light table for less than $10, including the batteries.

 I would love to have a nice, fancy light table.
 I have been eyeing this Lakeshore Light Table.
-It is expensive but so cool so for now, I am using my $10 camping light light table.
+It is expensive but so cool so for now, I am using my $10 camping light table.

 Light Table Accessories

-You can use simple, easy to find and cheap items to make amazing activities for your students.
+You can use simple, easy-to-find, and cheap items to make amazing activities for your students.
 Look for supplies at grocery stores or on Amazon, I have used Amazon links here to help.
 Try to find items that are clear or translucent as well as cheap.
 Many items in the alcohol section like clear shot glasses and cocktail stirrers.
-I also found small clear plates, neon straws, and to go sauce containers in the paper product section.
+I also found small clear plates, neon straws, and to-go sauce containers in the paper product section.
 I also found the neon green ruler in the school supply area.

 Learning with a Light Table: Ten Frame Activities

 Now my students have a fun way to complete addition and subtraction equations in a fun way.
-I have also hear them making up verbal word problems to each other and using the ten frames to help them “figure out” the answer.
+I have also heard them making up verbal word problems to each other and using the ten frames to help them “figure out” the answer.